Fencing is a sport where people fight each other using swords.

 Fencers wear protective clothing: a wire mask, a thick jacket and a glove on the hand holding the sword.

 Each fencer tries to touch the other fencer five times with their sword.
-There are wires in the blade of the sword so that when the sword touches a fencer, a light goes on.
+There are wires in the blade of the sword so that when the sword touches an opponent, a light goes on.

 There are officials who keep score by counting how many times the light goes on.
 They also make sure that the rules are not broken.